 Watch this video to find out more about collecting colostrum.

 After your baby is born you will be encouraged to hold your baby skin to skin for as long as you like and until they receive their first feed.

-Your midwife will offer to show you how to express your milk by hand.
+Your midwife will offer to show you how to express your milk by hand and you may be shown how to do breast compression.
 You will receive information about the support available for breastfeeding once you leave hospital.